Reagan started it.

 TIME reported in 1982 that Skutnik “was a bit unnerved when Nancy Reagan sat down next to him in the House gallery” and he wasn’t expecting to be called out by name.
 As the crowd clapped, “Skutnik, looking slightly stricken, stood up with the help of a shove from behind.
 ‘My mind went blank, I didn’t move a muscle.
 I was stunned.
 Not many people get standing ovations, and for somebody like me…’”

 Thus Reagan launched the inclusion in the State of the Union routine of what speechwriters henceforth called “Skutniks,” meaning guests invited to attend the State of the Union who are also honored in the text of the President’s speech.
 Not every year has a “Skutnik,” but since then every president has invited ordinary citizens whose actions and lives exemplify themes and ideals of the speech to attend and praised their actions during the speech.

 Though Reagan’s next State of the Union didn’t mention any guest by name, he was back at it in 1984, mentioning Sergeant Stephen Trujillo’s participation in U.S. military action in Grenada.
-George Bush continued the practice and Bill Clinton expanded the guest list.
-Last year Obama’s speech included the names of four of his more than 20 guests.
+George Bush continued the practice and Bill Clinton expanded the guest list; in 2015, President Obama’s speech included the names of four of his more than 20 guests.

 In 2019, the White House guest list ranged from a survivor of the Tree of Life shooting to a young boy who was bullied because his last name is Trump.